HimoriK/book/src/ch01-03-hello-cargo.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.32 secs
 ```

-Why would you not want an executable?
-Often, `cargo check` is much faster than
+Often, `cargo check` is much faster than `cargo build` because it skips
-`cargo build` because it skips the step of producing an executable.
-If you’re
+the step of producing an executable.
-continually checking your work while writing the code, using `cargo check` will
-speed up the process of letting you know if your project is still compiling!
-As
-such, many Rustaceans run `cargo check` periodically as they write their
-program to make sure it compiles.
-Then they run `cargo build` when they’re
-ready to use the executable.

 Let’s recap what we’ve learned so far about Cargo: